Staphylococcus/brain-from-brane/docs/glossary.md

 ### Adaptation
 The process by which agents or information systems modify their structure or behavior in response to environmental changes, enabling improved survival, persistence, or propagation within their operational context.

+### Agency
+The capacity for systems to exhibit goal-directed behavior, environmental responsiveness, and autonomous organization of matter/energy/information patterns.
+Agency exists on a continuous spectrum from simple molecular selectivity to sophisticated self-reflective behavior, encompassing both [organizational agency](#organizational-agency) (structural influence through energetic favorability and pattern stabilization) and [semantic agency](#semantic-agency) (meaning-making through autopoietic self-organization).
+The Brain from Brane framework recognizes agency as a fundamental property of organized systems, measurable through [ACAP](#agent-complexity-assessment-protocol-acap) protocols across all scales of reality.

 ### Agent
 A system capable of recursive process optimization, goal pursuit, and environmental responsiveness as measured through [ACAP](#agent-complexity-assessment-protocol-acap) dimensional analysis.
 Agents exist on a complexity spectrum from simple reactive systems to sophisticated [Bio-Informational Complexes](#bio-informational-complex-bic) with full semantic agency capabilities.